Colorwall/Colorwall/readme.md

 ColorWall is currently closed-source bcz we don't need some looser to steal it and rebrand it to "Wallpaper Pro" and sell it, anyone can copy a working logic and change the front-end.
 We will be devloping another Desktop Modification Engine for linux and another app for android and multiple services, so we need time.
 Respectfully, fuck off to vibe coders who i know will copy this in a heartbeat.
 So  we want to ensure that we establish our certificates and **recoganization** first, so Publishing to the Microsoft Store, steam etc. requires a developer license and related costs.
-## We are not fucking Jesus to not want anything for providing a whole desktop costumization engine, the least we deserve is recoganization, code will be open source, but u HAVE TO WAIT MAN.
-We not rich to get certificates and register everything.
+## We are not fucking Jesus to not want anything for providing a whole desktop costumization engine, the least we deserve is recoganization,
+### code will be open source, but u HAVE TO WAIT MAN.
+We not rich to get certificates and register everything instantly, like i am literally 18 brother, studying to be a cop and in collage too >.<
 - To ensure sustainability and proper release management, we plan to open-source the project once distribution infrastructure is secured.

 If you would like to support the project and help accelerate open-sourcing efforts, you can contribute here: